 In a company that uses a centralized PSA tool, however, everyone has a common understanding of how resource utilization is measured for that specific business.
 And, the data of what an individual’s or a group’s utilization actually is can be provided as openly as needed, from the management team down to the individual consultant.

 Staffing and resource management tools

 Once an organization understands how to measure utilization, it can go about the business of managing it.
-One of the keys to efficiently managing utilization is having access to tools to enable the individual project manager to express the staffing needs on his or her projects.
+One of the keys to managing resource utilization efficiency is having access to tools to enable the individual project manager to express the staffing needs on his or her projects.
 Resource managers then need capable resource management and scheduling tools to efficiently match those needs to the availability of appropriate resources.

 While that sounds fairly easy in theory, what world-class organizations have figured out is that very small incremental improvements in this staffing and resource management process can yield huge rewards in terms of utilization.
 Enabling a project manager to express not just when a new team member is needed, but how flexible he can be in terms of start dates and skill sets can mean the difference between being able to handle existing work with current staff or having to hire someone new.

 Providing a resource manager with the ability to survey availability at a glance to quickly commit to a start date could be the difference between winning a new piece of business and losing it.
 Simply being able to model a project’s real staffing needs with more specificity than just saying “I need a half a developer for the next three weeks” can boost utilization by a few percentage points.